shailensukul/Whittley-CR2180/TrailerMaintenance.md

 ![Wheel Chocks](/images/WheelChocks.JPG)

-* Get a trailer lock as a safety precaution when parking your trailer in public places.
+* Get a towbar lock as a safety precaution when parking your trailer in public places.

 ![Trailer Lock](/images/TrailerLock.JPG)